edencaldas/deploy-conan-exiles-linux-wine/README.md

 ## Motivation for creating these scripts

 I could not find a reliable Docker image for conan Exiles, or create one myself.
-I would always run into, being either the server was not advertising to Funcom servers, or connections that require certificates would loop endelessly.
+I would always run into either the server not advertising to Funcom servers, or connections that require certificates would loop endelessly.
 Docker might be messing too much with the network stack for its containers, as the exact same setup works everywhere else.
 Regardless, LXC is a much beter fit for Conan Exiles.
 Whereas Dockers is made for app containerzation, LXC is made for full-blown VM-like containers.
 It's a perfect match for Conan Exiles.

 Since the scripts work with LXC, they also do for VMs and baremetal machines.